 Bragi has been working on this project for three months now, while the residents are on a trip until January 5th.
 In fact, this same house was his very first housesit.
 Photo/Sent

 Evaluation of the housesitting websites

 “I started in Spain and stayed there for the first few years, except that in 2020 I went to Great Britain, where I got two “house-sits”.
-One of them was with a woman I had housesat for before and she booked me again and even paid for my flight from Iceland,” he says.
+One of them was with a woman I had housesat for before and she booked me again and even paid for my flight from Iceland As a housesitting retiree on a fixed budget I really appreciated the gesture,” he says.

 But how do these housesitting websites work?

 “You just set up a profile [information about you] and then advertise yourself to house owners who need “house-sitters”.
 Most of the time, these are people with pets and animals, but sometimes there are no animals.
 So they welcome me as a housesitting retiree and just ask me to keep the house safe and secure.

 You just apply and then you compete with everyone else who is applying.
 At first, I only had a recommendation from an employer, but now I have 35 five-star recommendations,” says Bragi, and can therefore be considered an accomplished “house-sitter” on the international stage.

 Three months in Marbella as a housesitting retiree